ATNoG/rigourous-devprivops-docs/content/internals/attack_trees.md

 - `NOT_POSSIBLE`: When the node has been executed and its condition was determined to not occur
 - `POSSIBLE`: When the node has been executed and its condition was determined to occur
 - `ERROR`: When the node's execution failed

+If the root node has state `POSSIBLE`, the attack is deemed possible and reported to the user.